TBD54566975/developer.tbd.website/site/blog/2024-04-23-decentralized-apps.md

 ### Data Custody

-A key tenant to the decentralized web is the idea of custody, or data ownership.
+A key tenet to the decentralized web is the idea of custody, or data ownership.
 Custody, or the ability to hold an asset in which only you have full access to it, breaks down into a handful of concerns including: